MajorHype/CSGO-Timer/README.md

 * 2º After running the "Installer.exe" type the Driver letter (ex: C) that you have your CSGO game installed (what this will to is copy   the "gamestate_integration_GSI.cfg" to you game CFG folder so the game and the program can interact with each other) and press ENTER
 * 3º The CFG file is now inside your CFG folder and is ready to start sending informtion to the CSGO TIMER
 * 4º After you run the Program installer you will not need the "Installer.exe" anymore, so you can delete "Installer.exe" and             "gamestate_integration_GSI.cfg" if you want.
 (You will only need These two files if you at any time reinstall CSGO, and they are          available to download again)
-* 5º From now on you only need to run "BombTime.exe" to start the program.
+* 5º From now on you only need to run "BombTime.exe" to start the program (please only run the program once the csgo app opens).

 ### How it works ?